junxit/us-congress-bills-113/metadata.md

 - 2013-12-03 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
 - 2013-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7421-7422)
 - 2013-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7421-7422)
+- 2013-12-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.